Some investors buy properties and rent them out to receive rental income. Those properties require a huge amount of capital up front.

 Of course, each investor will need to look at their own situation.
 For instance, if you have room in your TFSA, it doesn’t make sense to hold investments in a non-registered account to be exposed to taxation.

-Although Allied Properties pays a higher yield than GICs and conveniently pays a monthly distribution, it is considered to be riskier than GICs because it’s a stock that’s innately volatile.
-On the other hand, the REIT has the potential for price appreciation.
-Comparatively, you would get your principal back from a GIC at maturity.
+Although RioCan pays a higher yield than GICs and conveniently pays a monthly distribution, it is considered to be riskier than GICs because it’s a stock that’s innately volatile.
+Comparatively, at maturity you would get your principal back from a GIC.

 Motley Fool Canada's market-beating team has just released a brand-new FREE report revealing 5 "dirt cheap" stocks that you can buy today for under $49 a share.
 Our team thinks these 5 stocks are critically undervalued, but more importantly, could potentially make Canadian investors who act quickly a fortune.
 Don't miss out!
 Simply click the link below to grab your free copy and discover all 5 of these stocks now.